pablogfb/sq-task/README.md

 Usualy it isn't a good idea to store calculated data but we are dealing with money and we need a very high reliability and quick searching.

+I have added some flags like `disbursed: boolean`or `disbursed_at: timestamp` for faster quering.

 Order model includes `amount` and calculated `disbursed_fee`.
 In the future the fee rates could be modified so it is a good idea to store the actual fee charged to the merchant.